Salvatore Testa: Death and aftermath

 In 1984, Scarfo ordered the death of Testa, one of his capos and his top hitman, as Testa's ambition and growing popularity made Scarfo feel threatened.
-On September 14, 1984, Testa was found shot to death at the side of a road in Gloucester Township, New Jersey.
+On September 14, 1984, Testa was killed by Salvatore [Wayne] Grande.
+He was found shot to death at the side of a road in Gloucester Township, New Jersey.
 About 300 people attended Testa's funeral procession on September 20, 1984, at St. Paul's Catholic Church in Philadelphia's Italian Market section.
 He was interred alongside his father, Philip, and mother, Alfia, at the family plot at Holy Cross Cemetery in Yeadon, Pennsylvania.

 As a result of Salvatore Testa's murder, Scarfo gained a reputation for disloyalty, and several criminal organizations across the United States began to distrust him.